-During traditional surgery, a pediatric neurosurgeon and a plastic-reconstructive surgeon will work in tandem to make an incision in the scalp, exposing a large part of the skull.
-Any fused sutures are removed and the skull is then re-molded into a more normal shape.
-Depending upon the extent of the skull reconstruction required, the patient may need to remain in the hospital for three to seven days, including a night or two in the pediatric intensive care unit, if necessary.
+During traditional surgery, a pediatric neurosurgeon and a plastic-reconstructive surgeon will work together to make an incision in the scalp, exposing a large part of the skull.
+Any fused sutures are removed, and the skull is then re-molded into a more normal shape.
+Depending upon the extent of the skull reconstruction required, the patient may need to remain in the hospital for three to seven days.
+This may include a night or two in the pediatric intensive care unit, if necessary.

 Following either procedure, children are closely monitored by our medical team with regularly scheduled follow-up evaluations.
 Patients are also required to wear a custom-made helmet that helps the head re-mold into a more symmetrical shape as it heals.

-No two craniosynostosis conditions are the same, so it’s important to discuss with the medical care team whether your child is a candidate for endoscopic surgery or if traditional surgery would be more appropriate.
+No two craniosynostosis conditions are the same.
+It’s important to discuss with the medical care team whether your child is a candidate for endoscopic surgery or if traditional surgery would be more appropriate.

 Please use the form to request more information.